 Kordin 1 was located on a terrace overlooking Marsa.
 It had small irregular rooms and was poorly preserved when it was found in the 1880s.
 The structure suffered grievously from elements and during the World War 2 bombardments.
 Its final destruction was when an industrial estate was built on the site in the 1960s.

-Kordin 2 was 137 metres away from Kordin 1 and was used throughout the temple period, which was evident from the artifacts that were found on site.
-Part of this temple was destroyed by royal engineer in 1871 to make room for a ditch of the Corradino Lines, before first excavations began in 1892 by Antonio Annetto Caruana.
+Kordin 2 was 137 meters away from Kordin 1 and was used throughout the temple period, which was evident from the artifacts that were found on site.
+Part of this temple was destroyed by a royal engineer in 1871 to make room for a ditch of the Corradino Lines before the first excavations began in 1892 by Antonio Annetto Caruana.
 The structure took on further damage during World War 2, and no remains were seen by the 1950s.
 The site was then built up as an industrial estate in the 1960s.

 Kordin 3, located outside the Corradino Lines, is the only temple whose remains have survived.
 It consists of two temples, of which the larger one has the standard three-apse layout.
-The structure has a concave façade, entrance passage, central court, which is stone paved, and a forecourt.
+The structure has a concave façade, an entrance passage, a central court, which is stone-paved, and a forecourt.
 Behind the structure are a few small rooms.
-At least part of this temple is believed to have been built around 3700 BC, however the structure dates to 3600 – 3200 BC and has shown that it was in use during 3150 – 2500 BC.
+At least part of this temple is believed to have been built around 3700 BC, however, the structure dates to 3600 – 3200 BC and has shown that it was in use during 3150 – 2500 BC.